btimby/django-tpq/README.rst

 .. code:: python

-    from django_tpq.futures.models import Task
+    from django_tpq.futures.models import FutureStat

-    Task.objects.all()
+    FutureStat.objects.all()

 The task model has the following fields.

  - name - The python module.function of the task.
  - running - The number of currently executing tasks of this type.
  - total - The total number of executed tasks of this type.
- - failures - The number of tasks resulting in an exception.
+ - failed - The number of tasks resulting in an exception.
  - last_seen - The timestamp of the most recent execution of the task.
  - first_seen - The timestamp of the least recent execution of the task.